HERA-Team/librarian/docs/source/Background.rst

 - ``check_consumed_queue``: Check the consumed queue of files to send to a destination librarian.
   This task must be enabled if you would like to send files to a destination using the ``send_clone`` task.
+- ``incoming_transfer_hypervisor``: A hypervisor for incoming transfers; if transfers have aged out we check on their status by calling up the upstream librarian and making appropriate changes to the status.
+It is recommended to run this on any librarian that is recieving incoming transfers as things can age out for many reasons.
+  This task is configured with the following additional parameters:

+  * ``age_in_days``: The number of days back to check for files to transfer (integer).
+- ``outgoing_transfer_hypervisor``: A hypervisor for outgoing transfers; if transfers have aged out we check on their status by calling up the downstream librarian and making appropriate changes to the status.
+It is recommended to run this on any librarian that is sending outgoing transfers as things can age out for many reasons.
+  This task is configured with the following additional parameters:

+  * ``age_in_days``: The number of days back to check for files to transfer (integer).

 Background Task Configuration Examples